zslayton/ion-docs/_books/ion-1-1/src/reworked_modules.md

 The `encoding` keyword is equivalent to `(module $encoding)` with two important distinctions:
 * It enables the shadowing of a module whose name begins with `$`.
 * It is only valid at the top level.
-This means that `$encoding` cannot be shadowed at the top, but not at deeper levels of nesting.
+This means that `$encoding` can be shadowed at the top, but not at deeper levels of nesting.

 # Unambiguous macro references